Volunteering at Inclusion Melbourne

 In addition, you will be required to complete induction training, and read relevant policies and procedures.

-*It is important to note that our practices are guided by the National Standards for Volunteering and in some cases are required by law to ensure the safety of our Participants and that we meet the requirements of the Community Visitors Scheme & National Disability Insurance Scheme
+*It is important to note that our practices are guided by the National Standards for Volunteering and in some cases are required by law to ensure the safety of our Participants and that we meet the requirements of the Aged Care Volunteer Visitors Scheme (ACVVS) & National Disability Insurance Scheme

 We provide our volunteers with plenty of support!